 It’s said that history often repeats itself.
-After 100 years from 1912 when the Titanic met its unfortunate fate a similar incident happened with a famous cruise ship making it second in the line of the most infamous shipwrecks.
+After 100 years from 1912, when the Titanic met its unfortunate fate, a similar incident happened with a famous cruise ship, making it second in the line of the most infamous shipwrecks.

-The ship Costa Concordia was operated by the notable Italian cruise line Costa Conciere which was established in 1854.
-Since the year 1947 when the company commenced passenger services, it has established a good reputation over the years and ultimately became one of the largest cruise operators in the world.
+The ship Costa Concordia was operated by the famous Italian cruise line Costa Crociere, part of Carnival Corporation.
+It was constructed in Fincantieri’s Sestri Ponente shipyard at a whopping price of €450m.
+Since 1947, when the company commenced passenger services, it established a good reputation over the years and ultimately became one of the largest cruise operators in the world.

 What went wrong that night?